Cuddalore

-Cuddalore, also spelt as Kadalur (Note: Cuddalore is the British English spelling, and Kaḍalūr is the romanized spelling from Tamil script.) (/kʌdəˈlɔər/), is a heavy industries hub and a port city, and headquarters of the Cuddalore District in the Indian state of Tamil Nadu.
-Situated south of Chennai, Cuddalore was an important city and port during the British Raj.
+Cuddalore, also spelt as Kadalur (Note: Cuddalore is the British English spelling, and Kaḍalūr is the romanized spelling from Tamil script.) (/kʌdəˈlɔər/), is a heavy industries hub, port city, and headquarters of the Cuddalore District in the Indian state of Tamil Nadu.
+Situated 5.3 km south of Puducherry (union territory), the city was an important port city during the British Raj.
+Cuddalore district is famous for Pichavaram Mangrove Forest.

 While the early history of Cuddalore remains unclear, the city first rose to prominence during the Pallavas' and Medieval Cholas' reign.
-After the fall of the Cholas, the town was ruled by various dynasties like Pandyas, Vijayanagar Empire, Madurai Nayaks, Thanjavur Nayaks, Thanjavur Marathas, Tipu Sultan, French and the British Empire.
-Cuddalore was the scene of the Seven Years' War and the Battle of Cuddalore in 1758 between the French and British.
+After the fall of the Cholas, the town was ruled by various dynasties like Pandyas, Vijayanagar Empire, Madurai Nayaks, Thanjavur Nayaks, Thanjavur Marathas, Tipu Sultan, the French and the British Empire.
+Cuddalore was also a theatre of conflict in the Seven Years' War, witnessing the Battle of Cuddalore in 1758 between the French and British.
 It has been a part of independent India since 1947.
-During the 2004 Indian Ocean earthquake, and the subsequent tsunamis generated, Cuddalore was one of the affected towns, with 572 casualties.
+During the 2004 Indian Ocean earthquake and tsunami, Cuddalore was one of the affected towns, with 572 recorded casualties.